Writing a business plan for a gynecologist can be an intimidating task, especially for those just starting.

 With all the necessary information at hand, you are ready to begin crafting your business plan and developing your financial forecast.

-What goes into your gynecologist's financial forecast?
+What goes into your gynecologist practice's financial forecast?

 - The profit and loss (P&L) statement,